Short answer

 How the money moves: Rebates are almost always structured as a credit on your closing statement, not a separate cash payment after closing.
 You will not receive a check or wire transfer from your agent after closing.

 Lender approval is required.
 Before counting on a rebate, confirm that your lender will allow it and understand how it affects your loan.
-Most conventional lenders allow credits up to the IPC cap (which depends on your down payment percentage).
-FHA has its own limits.
+Credits and seller-paid agent compensation may be treated differently depending on the program, lender, and closing-statement structure.
 Some loan products or lenders have stricter rules.

 Rebate terms vary.
 Whether an agent offers a rebate, and for how much, depends on the specific agent's service model, how much compensation they're receiving in the transaction, and what they're willing to return.
 This is a private conversation — not a published rate.
 If rebate terms matter to you, ask about them early and confirm them in writing before signing the brokerage agreement.